 First-in-the-State, Baseball & Softball, Synthetic-Turf Playing Fields

-With an eye towards competing with the top baseball and softball programs in the state, the school district also wanted to explore the use of synthetic turf for both ballfields.
+With an eye toward competing with the top baseball and softball programs in the state, the school district also wanted to explore the use of synthetic turf for both ballfields.
 On top of improving safety, a weather-resistant synthetic turf means fewer canceled games and provides players more time on the field for practice.
 Snyder & Associates selected a variety of product options based on ample experience with specialty sports surfaces and assisted the school district with their product decisions.

 It was determined the existing baseball field site was the best location for the new improvements, while a brand new softball field would be constructed adjacent to the baseball field.
 In addition to the new turf, both fields would get new player facilities, backstops, fencing, and a concrete concourse area between the fields to provide better fan access.
 Our design team also prepared enhanced stormwater modeling to provide the necessary stormwater management infrastructure.
 This improved the poor drainage associated with the existing ballfield location and the surrounding site.

 Using the current baseball field site required the existing sod and amenities to be removed and improved during the off-season.
 This made the project design and construction schedules somewhat challenging.
 But when the design stage concluded in the summer, construction began immediately following the baseball season.
 Work wrapped up in May of the following year.
 This allowed both the baseball and softball programs to begin their seasons on the new fields without delays or rescheduling.

 Cross-Country Course added to Johnston High School Campus